romainchapou/confiture.nvim/README.md

 ## Main features/motivations

-- Use the same simple commands (for example `:Confiture build_and_run`), or better, a mapping, to launch build commands in all your projects.
+- Use the same simple vim commands (for example `:Confiture build_and_run`), or better, mappings, to launch build commands in all your projects.
-- Have your project specific commands stored with your project files and not in your `vimrc`/`init.vim`.
+- Have your project specific commands stored with your project files and not in your `init.vim`/`init.lua`.
 - Have a `build_and_run` function to build with a call to `:make` and run a command if the build succeeds.
-- Basic support for asynchronous builds using [tpope/vim-dispatch](https://github.com/tpope/vim-dispatch)
+- Support for asynchronous builds and commands using [tpope/vim-dispatch](https://github.com/tpope/vim-dispatch) and the integrated nvim terminal.
-- Keeping it simple: leverage standard neovim features, use as less vimrc configuration as possible.
+- Keeping it simple: leverage standard neovim features, use as less vimrc configuration as possible, and provide a configuration file format that is easy to tweak.

 ## Installation